 Bereavement Leave Ontario

 Employees can take up to 2 unpaid days per year for the death of certain family members.
+It can be taken in part days, consecutive days, or separate days.

 Eligibility: Available after 2 consecutive weeks of employment.